How long can I use an ILL item?

 They can be renewed once, which will extend the due date by 6 weeks.

-Interlibrary loans are granted renewals based on the owning libraries' policies.
-If you need more time with your ILL, please fill out the form to the right and click submit.
+Interlibrary loans are granted renewal based on the owning library's policy.
+If you need more time with your ILL, please request renewals through your Tipasa account.

 We will contact the lending institution and request a renewal on your behalf.
 You will receive an email notification when we get a response from the lender.
 If a renewal has been approved, the item's due date will be updated in your library account.
 If the renewal request is denied, the original due date will still apply.